awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 ## API and command overview<a name="APIOverview"></a>

 You can perform the tasks described in this topic using the command line or an API\.
-For more information about the command line interfaces and a list of available APIs, see [Accessing Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.
+For more information about the command line interfaces and a list of available APIs, see [Access Amazon VPC](what-is-amazon-vpc.md#VPCInterfaces)\.

 **Create a set of DHCP options for your VPC**
 + [create\-dhcp\-options](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-dhcp-options.html) \(AWS CLI\)